-- (2) As of December 31, 2006, the Bank had various lawsuits, claims and proceedings.
-The significant ones are summarized below: - A. In 1997, the Bank, as requested by Polaris International Securities Investment Trust Co., Ltd., paid Chung Shing Bank (which merged with Union Bank of Taiwan) in an amount of NT\$600,000 (US\$18,411) for the purchase of a certain certificate of time deposit.
-Such certificate of time deposit was later found to have been forged by Mr. Chung-For Su (a clerk of another bank).
+2. As of December 31, 2006, the Bank had various lawsuits, claims and proceedings.
+The significant ones are summarized below:

+- (1) In 1997, the Bank, as requested by Polaris International Securities Investment Trust Co., Ltd., paid Chung Shing Bank (which merged with Union Bank of Taiwan) in an amount of NT\$600,000 (US\$18,411) for the purchase of a certain certificates of time deposit.
+Such certificates of time deposit were later found to have been forged by Mr. Chung-For Su (a clerk of another bank).
 The Bank filed a lawsuit against Chung Shing Bank for the return of unjustified benefits.
 The Bank obtained a judgment rendered by the Taiwan High Court in favor of Chung Shing Bank.
 The Bank appealed and the Taiwan High Court reversed its previous decision.
 The Chung Shing Bank subsequently filed an appeal to the Supreme Court.
 On September 8, 2005, the Supreme Court rendered a judgment in favor of Chung Shing Bank.
-This lawsuit is pending as the Bank subsequently filed an appeal to the Taiwan High Court.

-- B. In 1996, several clients of the Bank filed a lawsuit (the lawsuit) against the Bank, claiming restitution in the amount of NT\$24,000 (US\$736) for theft of their properties stored in a safe at Chung-Li Branch.
+This lawsuit is pending as the Bank subsequently filed an appeal to the Taiwan High Court. - (2) In 1996, several clients of the Bank filed a lawsuit (the lawsuit) against the Bank, claiming restitution in the amount of NT\$24,000 (US\$736) for theft of their properties stored in a safe at Chung-Li Branch.
 The High Court had held the Bank responsible for making restitution.
 The Bank subsequently appealed and the appeal is being reviewed by the High Court.
 The Bank also filed claim (the claim) against Taiwan Secom Co., Ltd. in relation to the loss mentioned above.
 The lawsuit procedure was continuance since May, 2006 and receives a judgment from the High Court on July 11, 2006, ordering the Bank pay NT\$9,447 (US\$290) plus interest to clients.
-The Bank files an appeal against such judgment. - C. In 2001, embezzlement and illegal acts involving the amount of NT\$60,204 (US\$1,847) was committed by one of the Bank's employees.
+The Bank files an appeal against such judgment. - (3) In 2001, embezzlement and illegal acts involving the amount of NT\$60,204 (US\$1,847) was committed by one of the Bank's employees.
 The Bank has filed a motion of injunction against the employee's personal properties.
 The Central Insurance Co., Ltd. has compensated for the loss in the amount of NT\$39,900 (US\$1,224).
 The District Prosecutors Office has taken a public prosecution.
-The Bank also filed an incidental civil procedure. - D. On January 1, 2004, Pacific SOGO issued its own SOGO membership card, which the Bank believes constitutes a breach of Pacific SOGO's co-branded card contract with the Bank.
+The Bank also filed an incidental civil procedure. - (4) On January 1, 2004, Pacific SOGO issued its own SOGO membership card, which the Bank believes constitutes a breach of Pacific SOGO's co-branded card contract with the Bank.
 The Bank has filed a motion of injunction against certain of Pacific SOGO's properties and the issuance of its own membership cards.
 About provisional measures, the Taipei District Court adjudged that the Bank win the lawsuit on September 30, 2006.
 However, Pacific SOGO appealed and the appeal is being reviewed by the High Court.
 Furthermore, the Bank also filed an incidental civil procedures and claim, which is being review by the Taipei District Court, against Pacific SOGO.
 Then the Taipei District Court issued a judgment favoring the Bank on October 20, 2006, ordering Pacific SOGO to pay the punitive damages of NT\$400,000 (US\$12,274).
-Pacific SOGO appealed such order and the appeal is being reviewed by the High Court. - E. On December 25, 2004, a charge of embezzlement in the amount of NT\$24,971 (US\$766) by one of the Bank's employees was brought to the Taipei District Prosecutors Office.
+Pacific SOGO appealed such order and the appeal is being reviewed by the High Court.